developerBlogs/developerBlogs.github.io/_posts/2020-07-26-understanding_oauth2.0_and_openId_connect.markdown

 <img class= "img-fluid img-thumbnail" src="{{site.baseurl}}/assets/img/delprob.png">

-You are going to see this two character **Glootie** (the red alien) and **Jerry** from the epic show (**Rick and Morty**- **S4: E2**) most of the time in this post.
-I hope its makes you easy to understand.
+We will be seeing this two character **Glootie** (the red alien) and **Jerry** from the epic show (**Rick and Morty**- **S4: E2**) most of the time in this post.
+I thought this might help the readers to easily understand the topic.

-First of all, don't be Jerry and provide any application with such access.
-The above picture depicts a delegation problem where you authorize a an application to have entire access to your other application such as gmail or google drive.
-What if you want to let the application to only access the contacts or certain information.
+First of all, never be like Jerry and provide any application with such access.
+The above picture depicts a delegation problem where we need to authorize an application to have entire access to our other application such as gmail or google drive in order to use some service of that application.
+What if we want to let the application to only access the contacts or certain information.
 This is why OAuth protocol was built to solve this problem.

 ## OAuth 2.0 as Authorization

-Glootie app just integrated a **Sign In With Google** feature which uses OAuth 2.0 protocol.
-Lets look at the first step of how it works.
+Lets say, Glootie app just integrated a **Sign In With Google** feature which uses OAuth 2.0 protocol.
+Lets look at the first step that occurs whrn a user tries to sign in with google.

 <img class= "img-fluid img-thumbnail" src="{{site.baseurl}}/assets/img/auth1.png">